-To me it seems that a lot of developers have somewhat lost their way, far as this genre goes.
+To me, it seems that a lot of developers have somewhat lost their way, far as this genre goes.
 That only serves to make this game stand out more, however, because this is pretty much what those of us who enjoyed the genre in the late 80s remember with (hopefully) fondly, with plenty of titles to choose from too – whether you grew up with a Nintendo or SEGA console.
-Unfortunately many old RPGs, particularly on the NES, were never even released outside of Japan; many of those are thankfully now available in ports for various systems, including Final Fantasy V on the GameBoy Advance and Playstation (as part of Final Fantasy Anthology).
+Unfortunately, many old RPGs, particularly on the NES, were never even released outside of Japan; many of those are thankfully now available in ports for various systems, including Final Fantasy V (1992) on the GameBoy Advance and PlayStation (as part of Final Fantasy Anthology (1999)).

 Breath of Death VII?
 Where’s VI, or even I through V?

-Upon the beginning of a new adventure, the fourth wall is broken immediately, as the game shows you the controls and make the mistake of showing you a XBOX 360 gamepad when telling you how to play the game.. an attempt at mocking PC owners, since the game was released on the 360 almost a year earlier.
-Jokes in this game are plenty and frequent, though some are more obvious than other, including a classic Resident Evil 4 reference.
+Upon the beginning of a new adventure, the fourth wall is broken immediately, as the game shows you the controls and make the mistake of showing you an Xbox 360 controller when telling you how to play the game.
+Clearly, a mocking of PC owners, since the game was released on the Xbox 360 almost a year earlier.
+Jokes in this one are plenty and frequent, though some are more obvious than others, including a Resident Evil 4 reference.

 “Enough talk.
 Have at you!”

-On top of that, you can perform “combination attacks” between characters, for even more tactical depth, by using two characters to perform a single attack/ability.
+On top of that, you can perform ‘combination attacks’ between characters, for even more tactical depth, by using two characters to perform a single attack/ability.
 Special attacks cost mana though, and there are only two places where mana can be refilled: At an inn (typical of RPGs, even today) and at a save location; you can save the game almost anywhere though.
-All party members get a complete health refill after battle, along with a second chance at life should any have fallen, so the random encounters aren’t all that annoying..
+All party members get a complete health refill after a battle along with a second chance at life should any have fallen, so the random encounters aren’t all that annoying..